 En español l The health care law provides several new benefits and protections that are particularly important to American Indians and Alaska Natives.
 By understanding what’s in the law, you can make better health care choices for you and your family.

 The law provides for permanent authorization of the Indian Health Care Improvement Act.
 This includes funding for programs to increase the Indian health care work force, new services for promoting health and preventing disease, additional ways to improve access to health care services, construction of Indian health facilities, and an Indian youth suicide prevention grant program.

-• You no longer have to pay some of the out-of-pocket costs for preventive care, such as mammograms, immunizations and screenings for cancer or diabetes.
+- You no longer have to pay some of the out-of-pocket costs for preventive care.
+This includes immunizations, mammograms and other screenings for certain cancers or diabetes.

 - If you have Medicare, it now covers a yearly wellness visit and more preventive care.
 This includes cancer, cholesterol and diabetes screenings, immunizations, diet counseling and more.

 - If you have Medicare Part D, and reach the coverage gap, you get a discount of more than 50 percent on brand-name drugs and a discount of more than 20 percent on generic prescription drugs.
 How much you’ll pay out of pocket for each drug may vary depending on your Part D plan.
 The discounts will gradually increase until the coverage gap disappears in 2020.